RLesur/crrri/README.md

 **Work in progress**

-The goal of `crrri` is to provide a native Chrome Remote Interface in R using the [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/).
+The goal of `crrri` is to provide a native Chrome Remote Interface in R using the [Chrome Debugging Protocol](https://chromedevtools.github.io/devtools-protocol/).
 This is a low-level implementation of the protocol.

-This package is intended to R packages developers who need to orchestrate Chrome: **with `crrri`, you can easily interact with (headless) Chrome using R**.
+This package is intended to R packages developers who need to orchestrate Chromium/Chrome: **with `crrri`, you can easily interact with (headless) Chromium/Chrome using R**.
 We worked a lot to provide the most simple API.
-However, you will have the bulk of the work and learn how the DevTools Protocol works.
-Interacting with Chrome using the DevTools Protocol is a highly technical task and prone to errors: you will be close to the metal and have full power (be cautious\!).
+However, you will have the bulk of the work and learn how the Chrome DevTools Protocol works.
+Interacting with Chromium/Chrome using the DevTools Protocol is a highly technical task and prone to errors: you will be close to the metal and have full power (be cautious\!).

 This package is built on top of the [`websocket`](https://github.com/rstudio/websocket) and [`promises`](https://cran.r-project.org/package=promises) packages.
-The default design of the `crrri` functions is to use promises.
+The default design of the `crrri` functions is asynchronous: they return promises.
 However, you can also use `crrri` with callbacks if you prefer.

 We are highly indebted to [Miles McBain](https://github.com/milesmcbain) for his seminal work on